madashi14/MATLAB-FEM/README.md

 # MATLAB-FEM
 a little matlab script to play with for FEA simulations.
+Inside modelli/prova1 you'll find how a model must be set up in order for the software to work.
+To be continued....